xingrong/spider/README.md

 * add custom cookies

 # Dynamic pages crawling methods #
-* Analze AJAX links and parameters
+* Analyze AJAX links and parameters
 * Use phantomjs to parse JS
 * Use Selenium to simulate